 Overview of the split database solution

-This feature is available in Magento Commerce only.
+This feature is available in Adobe Commerce only.

 Checkout, orders, and product data can all each use a separate master databases that you can optionally replicate.
 This separation independently scales load from website checkouts, order management activities, website browsing, and merchandising activities, depending on your needs.
 These changes provide considerable flexibility in how the database tier can be scaled.

-Magento Commerce (Cloud) does not support this feature at this time.
+Cloud for Adobe Commerce does not support this feature at this time.

 ResourceConnections class provides the unified MySQL database connection to the Magento application.
 For queries to the master databases, we implement the Command Query Responsibility Segregation (CQRS) database pattern.
 This pattern handles the logic for routing the read and write queries to the appropriate databases.
 Developers do not need to know which configuration is being used and there are no separate read and write database connections.

 If you set up optional database replication, you get the following advantages: